-You should be aware that under the Employment Standards Act (ESA), only three types of deductions can be made from an employee’s wages: statutory deductions, deductions authorized by a court order, and subject to certain restrictions and conditions, deductions authorized by the employee in writing.
+You should be aware that under the Employment Standards Act, only three types of deductions can be made from an employee’s wages: statutory deductions, deductions authorized by a court order and deductions authorized by the employee in writing (subject to certain restrictions and conditions).
+For more information, watch our video on illegal deductions from wages.

-Deductions made according to federal and provincial legislation.
+These are deductions made according to federal and provincial legislation.
 They include Income Tax, Employment Insurance Premiums and Canada Pension Plan contributions.
-The money you deduct must be remitted to the proper authorities.
+The money deducted must be remitted to the proper authorities.

-A court may order an employer to deduct an amount from an employee's wages.
-The money you deduct must be paid out in accordance with the court order.
+A court may order an employer to deduct an amount from an employee’s wages.
+The money deducted must be paid out in accordance with directions contained in the court order.

 An employer may deduct money from an employee's wages if the employee has agreed to this in writing, subject to certain rules.
 Written authorization must state that the employee authorizes the deduction from his or her wages.
 It must also specify the amount of money deducted or a method of calculating the amount of money to be deducted.

-A written statement that the employee owes money to the employer without stating that the amount can be deducted from the employee's wages or an oral statement that the employee authorizes the deduction is not enough.
+It is not enough to have an oral statement that the employee authorizes the deduction, or to have a written statement that the employee owes money to the employer without stating that the amount can be deducted from the employee’s wages.

-IMPORTANT NOTE: A deduction from wages, even with signed authorization from the employee, is not allowed if there is:
+IMPORTANT NOTE: A deduction from wages, even with signed authorization from the employee, is not allowed if it pertains to: